appscode/blog/content/post/deploy-rabbitmq-cluster-in-aks/index.md

 ## Overview

 KubeDB is the Kubernetes Native Database Management Solution which simplifies and automates routine database tasks such as Provisioning, Monitoring, Upgrading, Patching, Scaling, Volume Expansion, Backup, Recovery, Failure detection, and Repair for various popular databases on private and public clouds.
-The databases supported by KubeDB include MongoDB, Elasticsearch, MySQL, MariaDB, Redis, PostgreSQL, FerretDB, SingleStore, Percona XtraDB, and Memcached.
+The databases supported by KubeDB include MongoDB, Elasticsearch, MySQL, MariaDB, Redis, PostgreSQL, Solr, Microsoft SQL Server, Druid, FerretDB, SingleStore, Percona XtraDB, and Memcached.
 Additionally, KubeDB also supports ProxySQL, PgBouncer, Pgpool, ZooKeeper and the streaming platform Kafka, RabbitMQ.
 You can find the guides to all the supported databases in [KubeDB](https://kubedb.com/).
 In this tutorial we will deploy RabbitMQ Cluster in Azure Kubernetes Service (AKS).
 We will cover the following steps:

 1) Install KubeDB